Muenke Syndrome

 To diagnose this condition, your doctor will examine your child’s skull carefully.
 The shape will help the doctor tell whether any of the sutures in the skull have closed too soon.

-Your child’s features will help the doctor tell whether they have Muenke syndrome or another condition.
+Your child’s features will help the doctor tell if they have Muenke syndrome or another condition.

 A CT (computed tomography) scan of your child’s head can give the doctor more information and help us plan the best treatment for your child.

 Our Craniofacial Genetics Clinic helps identify conditions caused by changes in genes.
-Our and can advise you about the pros and cons of genetic testing.
-They explain test results and your chance of having a child with Muenke syndrome in a future pregnancy.
+Our and can help you understand the pros and cons of genetic testing.
+They can explain test results and your chance of having a child with Muenke syndrome in a future pregnancy.

 A genetic counselor also will give you information about your child’s condition.
 Counseling can help you make informed decisions about family planning and your child’s treatment.